OffByNone/Omniscience/README.md

 		Copy the output, and paste into your favorite editor Remove the first and last '"'
-		You should now have an array of your device objects, replace the testdevices array inside of data/UI/tab.js Open data/UI/index.html and un-comment the script files at the bottom - these might be out of date to update them look at the constants file and find the contentscriptfiles for the tab, and make sure to add the data/ui/tab.js at the top of this block
+		You should now have an array of your device objects, replace the testdevices array inside of data/UI/tab.js Open data/UI/index.html and un-comment the script files at the bottom - these might be out of date to update them look at the Constants file and find the contentscriptfiles for the tab, and make sure to add the data/ui/tab.js at the top of this block
 		Open DeviceController.js and HomeController.js and add "window.loadDevices()" as the final line before the final "});" Find a static file server and fire it up - I use the node serve-static Navigate to the tab page in your browser and you should be good to develop it like a normal website.